Google Analytics Dashboard in Power BI

 User source & distribution

-The user source is important to me.
+The Google Analytics user source is important to me and therefore I want to see this in my dashboard.
 I post all my articles on LinkedIn, and I want to see if this impacts the views on the website.
-Also, I spend time improving my SEO, and I want to see if this can be seen by the users coming from Google.

 In the visual, I decided to show the difference in the number of users compared to the last quarter as a data label.
 Investing into improving the SEO, I expect the number of users from the search engine to increase.

 Also, I am interested in the most “popular” day on the website.
-As many of my users come from LinkedIn, I expect the days would be correlated to the days I post on LinkedIn.
+As many of my users come from LinkedIn, I expect the days correlate with the days I post on LinkedIn.

 User location